hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The CAB is a snapshot of the Future Address Book (FAB), and it is created when the app decides to adopt a new address book.

-This proposal specifies that Roster(s) will be created from the CAB by the Hedera app and passed to the platform code.
+This proposal specifies that one or more Roster(s) will be created from the CAB by the Hedera app and passed to the platform code.
 The mechanism for doing so is detailed below.

 ### Requirements